 After a brief introduction to PowerSynth 2 architecture, this document introduces the GUI workflow.
 This document will show the user how to prepare the necessary files, and parameters for using this version.
-Then, this document walks the user through the steps to optimize a sample 2D half-bridge power module and a 3D half-bridge power module.
+Then, this document walks the user through the steps to optimize a sample 2D half-bridge power module, a 3D half-bridge power module, and a converter design.